-Atatürk Dam on the Euphrates river is located in Bozova in the Sanliurfa Province of the Anatolia region of south-east Turkey.
-Built to supply water for irrigation and power generation, it is the largest dam in the country and ranks sixth amongst the largest earth-and-rock fill embankment dams in the world.
+Built to supply water for irrigation and power generation, it is one of the largest dams in the country and ranks sixth amongst the largest earth-and-rock fill embankment dams in the world.

 Previously called the Karababa Dam, it was renamed in the honour of Mustafa Kemal Atatürk, the first President of the Republic of Turkey.

-Construction of the dam and the hydroelectric power project (HEPP) was undertaken from 1983 to 1990.
-It was built at a cost of $1.25bn.
+Construction of the dam and the hydroelectric power project (HEPP) was undertaken from 1983 to 1990 at a cost of $1.25bn.
 The first two power units were commissioned in 1992, and its entire operations began in December 1993.
-State Hydraulic Works (DSI) is the operator.
+State Hydraulic Works (DSI) is the operator for the project.

 Importance of the dam as part of the sustainable, integrated GAP scheme

-The Atatürk Dam is part of a large sustainable, multisector and integrated scheme, called the Southeastern Anatolia Project (GAP).
-It is the largest of the 22 dams, 19 hydroelectric power stations and network of irrigation canals being built in the Euphrates, Tigris and Upper Mesopotamia basins.
+The Atatürk Dam is part of the the Southeastern Anatolia Project (GAP), a large sustainable, multisector, and integrated scheme.
+It is the largest of the 22 dams, 19 hydroelectric power stations, and network of irrigation canals being built in the Euphrates, Tigris, and Upper Mesopotamia basins.

-The GAP master plan, envisaged in the 1970s, aims at the development of the nine administrative provinces of the Southeastern Anatolia region.
-Projects on the Euphrates and Tigris rivers will provide water for irrigation and power to arid areas in the south-eastern Turkey.
 The total area of the irrigation scheme is about 75,000 square kilometres.
-It consists of 46.2% semiarid cultivation farmlands, 20.5% forest land and 33.3% of dry pastures.
+It consists of 46.2% semi-arid cultivation farmlands, 20.5% forest land, and 33.3% dry pastures.
 Irrigation canals are expected to be completed in 2020.

 Details of the Atatürk Dam, reservoirs and Sanliurfa Irrigation Tunnel System

 Atatürk Dam lies in the midst of the five dams currently operational on the Euphrates river.
 The Karakaya Dam and Keban Dam are located upstream of Atatürk, while the Karkamis and Birecik dams are situated downstream.
-Another two dams are also being built on the river.
+Another two are also being built.

-Its reservoir, called Lake Atatürk Dam, is the third largest in the country, surpassed only by Lake Tuz and Lake Van.
+Called Lake Atatürk Dam is the third largest reservoir in the country, surpassed by Lake Tuz and Lake Van.
 The 817 square kilometre reservoir can hold a volume of 48.7 cubic kilometres of water.
 The full reservoir level of the lake is 542m above mean sea level (amsl) and minimum operational level is 526m amsl.

 Two 26.5km long and 7.62m diameter parallel tunnels of the Sanliurfa Irrigation Tunnel System divert water from the reservoir to the plains of upper Mesopotamia.
 The tunnel system has several branch canals and irrigation networks.